The Mamas & the Papas: 1967–1968: The Mamas & the Papas Deliver and The Papas & the Mamas

 While having his own studio gave John Phillips the autonomy he craved, it also removed the external discipline that may have been beneficial to a man who described himself as an "obsessive perfectionist".
 Doherty, Elliot and Adler found the arrangement uncongenial.
 Elliot complained to Rolling Stone on October 26, 1968, "We spent one whole month on one song; just the vocals for 'The Love of Ivy' took one whole month.
 I did my [debut solo] album in three weeks, a total of ten days in the studio.
 Live with the band, not prerecorded tracks sitting there with earphones."
 The recording sessions for the fourth album stalled, and in September 1967 John Phillips called a press conference to announce that the Mamas & the Papas were taking a break, which the band confirmed on The Ed Sullivan Show that aired on September 24.

-The Mamas & the Papas planned to give concerts at the Royal Albert Hall in London and the Olympia in Paris before taking time out on Majorca to "get the muse going again".
+The Mamas & the Papas planned to give concerts at the Royal Albert Hall in London and the Olympia in Paris before taking time out on Mallorca to "get the muse going again".
 When the group docked at Southampton on October 5, Elliot was arrested for stealing two blankets and a hotel key worth 10 guineas ($28) when in England the previous February.
 Elliot was transferred to London, where she spent a night in custody after being strip-searched, before the case was dismissed in the West London Magistrates' Court the next day.
 The hotel was less interested in the blankets than in an unpaid bill.
 Elliot had entrusted the money to her companion, Harris Pickens "Pic" Dawson III, who neglected to settle the account.
 The police were less interested in the blankets or the bill than in Dawson, who was suspected of international drug trafficking and was the sole subject of their questioning.

 Later, at a party hosted by the band to celebrate Elliot's acquittal, John Phillips interrupted Elliot as she was telling the Rolling Stones' Mick Jagger about her arrest and trial and said, "Mick, she's got it all wrong, that's not how it was at all."
 Elliot screamed at Phillips and stormed out of the room.
 Elliot was ready to quit, the Royal Albert Hall and Olympia dates were canceled, and the four went their separate ways.
 John and Michelle Phillips went to Morocco, Doherty returned to the United States, and Elliot went either to the United States (according to John Phillips) or to a rendezvous in Paris with Pic Dawson (according to Michelle Phillips).
 In an interview with Melody Maker, Elliot unilaterally announced that the Mamas & the Papas had disbanded, saying "We thought this trip would give the group some stimulation, but this has not been so."